-Your server comes with one 3.5-inch, 1.44 MB diskette drive and one SCSI-2 CD-ROM drive.
+Your server comes with one 3.5-inch, 1.44 MB diskette drive and one IDE CD-ROM drive.
 The number of hard disk drives installed varies by model.

-Removable Media Bays: Your PC Server 704 has four drive bays for removable-media devices such as tape-backup drives, compact disc read-only memory (CD-ROM) drives, optical drives, or additional diskette drives.
-One of these drive bays contains a SCSI-2 CD-ROM drive, which comes standard in all PC Server 704 models.
+Removable Media Bays: Your PC Server 704 has four drive bays for removable-media devices such as tape-backup drives, compact disc-read only memory (CD-ROM) drives, optical drives, or additional diskette drives.
+One of these drive bays contains an IDE CD-ROM drive, which comes standard in all PC Server 704 models.
 For information about inserting CDs and using the CD-ROM drive, refer to your User's Handbook.